greencoder001/nautus/README.md

 - [ ] Manage GitHub workflows
 - [X] Automatically detect used technologies & integrate them with nautus
 - [X] Create code backups
+- [X] Watch & recompile only parts of your code

 # Goals
 **Some things we'd like nautus to achieve:**